7 Tips For Balancing Freelancing And Your Full Time Job

 Committing to a set number of hours that you’re sure you can cope with will keep you on track – while it’s easy to put something off till later, this can cause deadline trouble further down the road.
 Even if you don’t have a project to work on, you could be spending that time networking and seeking out new clients – freelancing really does require you to be very proactive, so don’t waste your precious time.

 Committing to set hours will also enable you to identify whether you’re doing too much, leading you to be exhausted and burnt out.
-To avoid piling on the pressure keep an eagle eye on deadlines, and make estimates of the amount of work needed for each task so that you have control of your workflow.
+To avoid piling on the pressure keep an eagle eye on deadlines, and make estimates of the amount of work needed for each task so that you have control of your workflow(as well as cash flow).

 Don’t be afraid to turn work down if you can’t fit it into your schedule.

-Full time freelancers know all too well the temptation to say “yes” to every project for fear that a client won’t use you if you’re not permanently available.
+Many freelancers know all too well the temptation to say “yes” to every project for fear that a prospective client won’t use you if you’re not permanently available.
 But if you have a job to do as well, in order to survive and stay sane you have to avoid the temptation to work all night.
-Besides which, if you bite off more than you can chew you will find yourself producing poor quality work, which will affect the reputation you’re carefully building.
+If you bite off more than you can chew and find yourself producing poor quality work, it is unlikely to lead to satisfied clients, which in turn will affect the reputation you’re carefully building.

 4. Make Sure Your Commitments Fit Your Lifestyle